Previous Page Next Page

 A person under 18 years of age.

-A child in care refers to any child being cared for in a child care operation regulated by CCR, not just a child in DFPS conservatorship who is in licensed placements.
+Any child who is cared for in a child care operation regulated by CCR.
+The term is not only for children in DFPS conservatorship who are in licensed placements.

 Child without Placement